Master in Clinical Mental Health Counseling – Master of Science/Master of Art

 The curriculum is designed to meet state and national standards, so that graduates can apply to become licensed counselors throughout the U.S. The CMHC program has attained national accreditation by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).
 The Oregon Board of Licensed Professional Counselors and Therapists (OBLPCT) also recognize the CMHC program as meeting the educational requirements for licensure as a Licensed Professional Counselor.

-Develop a deep understanding of the counselor as an important foundation for the counseling relationship and attain a broad theoretical and empirical understanding of counseling approaches.
+The CMHC program provides an academic environment with small classes where faculty members support students’ personal and professional growth.
+Students develop a deep understanding of the personhood of the counselor as an important foundation for the counseling relationship and attain a broad theoretical and empirical understanding of counseling approaches.

 Prerequisites for the program are Introduction to Psychology, Statistics, Research Methods, Abnormal Psychology, and Developmental Psychology.
 It is also essential for applicants to cultivate a sense of self-reflection and openness.
 Some experience in volunteer or professional care or service positions also provides a good foundation.

 CMHC students working toward a MA/MS degree will be instructed in the foundations of counseling theory and skills through a sequential track of coursework.
 Students will receive hands on experience in counseling conceptualization and skills and will receive constant supervision from a variety of professional supervisors.